 These Guidelines aim to promote a safe environment when members of the Harvard University community interact with Minors.
-They apply to all members of the Harvard community (including faculty, staff, students and volunteers) and contractors/consultants, who, while representing or serving Harvard or otherwise participating in a Harvard Program, interact with Minors.
+All members of the Harvard community, contractors and volunteers who interact with Minors while participating in a Program must abide by these guidelines.

 Be Aware: Members of the Harvard community must at all times be aware of their responsibilities that accompany their interactions with Minors, including their responsibilities under the Harvard Policy for the Safety and Protection of Minors and, if the interaction is in connection with research, their responsibilities under the Statement of Policies and Procedures Governing the Use of Human Subjects in Research at Harvard University.

 Be Mindful of Boundaries: When interacting with Minors, members of the Harvard community should be aware of the vulnerability of Minors and themselves in such interactions, and be particularly aware of the importance of maintaining appropriate physical, emotional, and sexual boundaries in such interactions.
 Members of the Harvard community must not engage in any covert or overt sexual behaviors with Minors, including seductive speech, gestures, depictions or physical contact that exploits, abuses or harasses.

 Physical Contact: Physical contact with Minors can be misconstrued both by the recipient and by those who observe it, and should occur only when nonsexual and otherwise appropriate, and never in private.
 Members of the Harvard community must, before touching another person, especially a Minor, be aware of how physical touch with Minors can be perceived or received, and show prudent discretion in determining whether physical contact would be an appropriate expression of greeting, care, concern, instruction or celebration.
 Acceptable forms of physical contact with a Minor include high fives, handshakes, fist bumps, pats on the back or shoulder and side hugs.
 Types of physical contact to be avoided include tickling, rough-housing, wrestling, piggyback rides, any type of massage, and any form of unwanted affection.